vega/altair/CONTRIBUTING.md

 Some additional notes:

-- all examples should be in their own file in the `altair/examples` directory, and the format and style of new contributions should generally match that of existing examples.
+- The format and style of new contributions should generally match that of existing examples.
 - The file docstring will be rendered into HTML via [reStructuredText](http://docutils.sourceforge.net/rst.html), so use that format for any hyperlinks or text styling.
 In particular, be sure you include